 You can also buy a Rome city pass that gives you access to free transport, a tour by bus and free entry and discounts to all the top attractions.
 Click the banner below for more details.

-We hope you enjoyed reading this blog, we had a blast writing it and reminiscing.
-As previously stated this was our first trip to Italy.
-Since then we have been to Naples and have a trip planned to Sorrento next year.
-I think its safe to say Italy has us hooked.
+We hope you enjoyed reading this post; we had a blast writing it and reminiscing.
+This was our first trip to Italy.
+Since then though, we have been to Naples and have a trip planned for Sorrento next year.
+I think it’s safe to say Italy has us hooked.
 Leave your comments below as we would love to know what you think.
-Did you like our blog ?
-Are you planning on organising a surprise trip to Rome for your loved one or friend ?
-Hopefully this will give you a few ideas for your trip.
+Are you planning on organising a surprise trip to Rome or anywhere else for your loved one or friend?
+Hopefully, this will give you a few ideas for your next trip.
 Let us know in the comments.

 Looking For Some More Italian Inspiration ?